top of page

 What if the fine structure constant were bigger, say about one?
 This would create several disasters, one of which would endanger the nucleus.
 Why is the fine structure constant small?
 No one knows.
 But if it were bigger, there would be no one to ask the question. - The Cosmic Landscape, pg.175

-That was better Aaron, but still pretty complicated.
 The bottom line is that if the fine structure constant had a value that was too far off of one out of 137, atoms wouldn't be stable because the protons at the core of an atom wouldn't be able to stay together.

 Just to emphasize, regarding both of these examples, if these values were different, there would be nothing wrong with fundamental physics itself, just the quantities would be different.
 The problem with different numbers is that they would prevent these fundamental particles from merging together to form any larger complex structures, like atoms, molecules, life, and so on.
-Aaron, let's move on to the last example.

 The Fine Tuning of the Cosmological Constant

-Now, the cosmological constant can be anything.
+The cosmological constant can be anything.
 Theoretically, there's no limits to whether it's a positive number, a negative number, big, small, or even zero.
 If the cosmological constant is positive, that causes the universe to expand.
 If you have a negative cosmological constant, it causes the universe to contract.

 Physicists realized, even before the cosmological constant was measured in 1998, just through theoretical considerations they knew that the cosmological constant could take on any value.
 But they knew that almost any value besides zero would lead to a universe incapable of producing galaxies, stars, or life.
-If the cosmological constant was not zero, but it was a positive number that was bigger than 10 to the minus 120 - 10 to the minus 120 is an incredibly small number.
-It's 0.000...
-119 zeros, and let's say a 1.
-That's a really tiny number.
-So if it was a positive number, bigger than that, then the universe would be expanding too quickly and galaxies would never have been able to form.
+If the cosmological constant was not zero, but it was a positive number that was bigger than 10 to the minus 120 (an incredibly small number - it's 0.000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000001), then the universe would be expanding too quickly and galaxies would never have been able to form.

-And likewise, if it was a negative number, but you know, a big negative number or even a tiny one, but not super tiny, where it's a negative number bigger than 10 to the minus 120, then the universe would have collapsed right in on itself in the very beginning.
+And likewise, if it was a negative number, but a big negative number or even a tiny one, but not super tiny, where it's a negative number bigger than 10 to the minus 120, then the universe would have collapsed right in on itself in the very beginning.
 And again, you don't have any galaxies, because everything just collapses down to a black hole.

 So they knew that the cosmological constant couldn't be bigger than this tiny number 10 to the minus 120.
 But it's such a small number.
-They figured that it must be, it's exactly zero.
+They figured that it must be that it's exactly zero.
 And that was what we were discussing last time, the mystery of the constants.
 The mystery the constants is when you have these really strange numbers, how do you get these numbers?
-But they figured it must be the cosmological constant is exactly 0.
+So they figured it must be the cosmological constant is exactly zero.
 Zero is a number that you can give a qualitative argument why it should be zero, and people tried to give different arguments why it should be zero.
 And that's something that, in theory, they tried to argue.
 They didn't know exactly why it was, but it was reasonable to speculate that you could come up with a qualitative reason why the cosmological constant was exactly zero.

 But in 1998, through measuring distance supernovae, cosmologists measured the cosmological constant to be about three times 10 to the minus 122.
 Again, that's a decimal point, followed by 121 zeros and then a three.
 If it only had 119 zeros, we wouldn't be here right now.
 The discovery of the incredibly small, yet nonzero value for the cosmological constant served as the major impetus for many scientists to take the clue of fine tuning seriously.

-To sum it up, if the cosmological constant was even a bit bigger or smaller than its observed value, the universe as we know it would either expand too fast for any galaxies to form, or collapse in on itself before any galaxies had a chance to form.
+To sum it up, if the cosmological constant was even a bit bigger or smaller than its observed value, the universe as we know it would either expand too fast for any galaxies to form or collapse in on itself before any galaxies had a chance to form.

 Scientific Consensus on Fine Tuning